Canan Karatay: Books

 Her first book was published in April 2011 with the name "Karatay Diet".
-Later, November 2011 "Lifelong Health with Karatay Diet", May 2012 "Karatay Cuisine", February 2013 "There is a Solution to Obesity and Diabetes with Karatay Diet!" and lastly, in October 2013, his book titled "The Karatay Diet Guide to Freedom from Nutritional Traps" was published.
+Later, November 2011 "Lifelong Health with Karatay Diet", May 2012 "Karatay Cuisine", February 2013 "There is a Solution to Obesity and Diabetes with Karatay Diet!"
+In October 2013, her book titled "The Karatay Diet Guide to Freedom from Nutritional Traps" was published.

 Criticisms

-Karatays recommendations such as: diabetes test being harmful during pregnancy, that Vitamin D protects against diabetes, that drinking Turkish coffee is beneficial for children have been debated in the media, Turkish Society of Endocrinology and Metabolism filed a criminal complaint against Karatay to the Office of the Chief Public Prosecutor due to her statements about sugar loading, it was complained to the Central Council of the Turkish Medical Association and the Istanbul Chamber of Physicians on the grounds that she violated medical ethics and medical professional ethics.
+Karatays recommendations such as: diabetes test being harmful during pregnancy, that Vitamin D protects against diabetes, that drinking Turkish coffee is beneficial for children have been debated in the media, Turkish Society of Endocrinology and Metabolism filed a criminal complaint against Karatay to the Office of the Chief Public Prosecutor due to her statements about sugar loading.
+It was filed by the Central Council of the Turkish Medical Association and the Istanbul Chamber of Physicians on the grounds that she violated medical ethics and medical professional ethics.
 The Scientific Committee of the Ministry of Health made a statement on these issues and defended the opposite of Karatay's statements.
 A decision of non-prosecution was given by the Office of the Chief Public Prosecutor about the accusations.
-Karatay was suspended from the profession for 15 days by the Istanbul Medical Chamber, and the Constitutional Court ruled that Karatay's freedom of expression was violated by this sentence.
+Karatay was suspended from the profession for 15 days by the Istanbul Medical Chamber and the Constitutional Court ruled that Karatay's freedom of expression was violated by this sentence.